-We back all our decisions with user interviews and extensive research for content on bike safety and urban guidelines from around the world.
-I started getting really active on online biking communities to reach all kinds of opinions.
-With that we designed a system that gives a voice for people to say how safe they feel at places and also educates them with good practices from experts.
+We back all our decisions with user interviews and extensive Desk Research for content on bike safety and urban guidelines from around the world.
+We started getting really active on online biking communities to reach all kinds of opinions.

 The idea of mapping safe places to park wasn’t that new at all.
 We found out there were actually several collaborative maps throughout Brazil with this objective, which proved many others had also though it was a good idea.
-However as designers and developers we though we could drastically improve this by building a custom platform with our users needs in mind.
+However as designers and developers we though we could improve that experience by fixing the issues we found:

 Building native apps, although they offer the best performance, are very cost-intensive.
 Using web technologies we found a way to have one single code base while offering a cross-platform and cross-device experience.
 An emerging technology called PWA caught our attention as a way to bridge the native app experience with the accessibility of the Web.